-The Singapore Free Press & Mercantile Advertiser was a four-page weekly, with a page of commercial and shipping news that catered to the colony's burgeoning commercial enterprise.
-Backed by private merchants and lawyers, it earned a reputation of being a reliable, sober and moderate journal.
-With the demise of Singapore Chronicle, The Singapore Free Press remained unrivalled for 10 years until The Straits Times came on the scene in 1845.
-The Singapore Free Press remained in circulation until 1869.
+The Singapore Free Press and Mercantile Advertiser was a four-page weekly, with a page of commercial and shipping news that catered to the colony’s burgeoning commercial enterprise.7 Backed by private merchants and lawyers, it earned the reputation of being a reliable, sober and moderate journal.
+With the demise of the Chronicle, the Free Press remained unrivalled for 10 years until The Straits Times was launched in 1845.
+The Free Press remained in circulation until 1869.8

-William Napier edited The Singapore Free Press from its launch in 1835 until 1846, after which he returned to his homeland, the United Kingdom.
-The editorship of the paper was taken over by notary public Abraham Logan in 1846 who also became its proprietor for more than 20 years.
-The newspaper flourished under both the editors, William Napier and Abraham Logan.
-However, the publication ceased in 1869 with Jonas Daniel Vaughan as its last editor.
-The main reason for its demise was probably the stiff competition brought by the circulation of The Straits Times and other vernacular newspapers that took away some of the readership.
+Napier edited the Free Press from its launch until 1846 when he returned to the United Kingdom.
+The editorship was taken over by lawyer Abraham Logan in 1848, who also became the newspaper’s proprietor for more than 20 years.9 Among the frequent contributors was William H. Read, who wrote articles and letters under the pseudonym “Delta”.
+The paper flourished under Napier and Logan, but ceased publication in 1869, with Jonas Daniel Vaughan as its last editor.
+The main reason for its demise was probably stiff competition from The Straits Times and other vernacular newspapers which reduced its readership.10

 Naidu Ratnala Thulaja

 1. C. A. Gibson-Hill, “The Singapore Chronicle (1824–37),” Journal of the Malayan Branch of the Royal Asiatic Society 26, no. 1 (July 1953): 195 (From JSTOR via NLB’s eResources website); “Masthead,” Singapore Free Press and Mercantile Advertiser (1835–1869), 8 October 1835, 1.
 (From NewspaperSG)